 "Jennifer’s paintings speak first to her fantastic sense of humor, but they linger in the mind because of her extraordinary sense of color and design.
 The lines and forms that compose her painted worlds are abstractions from our material world but are more elegant than simple cartoons.
 Her characters are filled with life, whimsy, and theatrical energy.
 They engage the viewer with an invitation to come and smile.
 Jennifer’s paintings are like postcards from another more fabulous world."

 - Frock Gallery, Ypres, Belgium

-"It can be said that her paintings are self portraits, but not in any staid sense of the word.
-She appears in each composition—like an avatar of many guises—her primary incarnation a wide-eyed girl who is mild yet ever-vigilant.
+"It can be said that her paintings are self-portraits, but not in any staid sense of the word.
+She appears in each composition—like an avatar of many guises—her primary incarnation as a wide-eyed girl who is mild yet ever-vigilant.
 She is patient with aliens, a friend to plants and animals; always serving as a protector for the meek and those who can not run.
 She is, indeed, the mistress of her domain."

 - C. Randall, Executive Director of Swansong Gallery

 "From grooming pets to enjoying the humor of an orange slice, or the curious foliage of a houseplant, these images are a celebration of the simple pleasures in life"